Home

 They need to be in your muscle memory.

-Go slowly at first memorize how the pattern look and feel without any metronome or drum machine.
+Go slowly at first memorize how the pattern looks and feel without any metronome or drum machine.

 As soon as you know the pattern get out the metronome.